Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 5. Orange Dog Poop

 If your dog’s poop is orange, it may indicate that food is moving too quickly through the digestive tract, preventing bile from fully breaking it down.
-Bile is what give poop its normal brown color.
+Bile is what gives poop its normal brown color.
 When bile doesn’t have time to fully process, stool may appear orange instead of brown.

 When It’s Harmless